July 4, 1987

 In November 2015, photos of Jah Prayzah and former ZIFA chief executive Henrietta Rushwaya appeared online showing the two in a cosy position, enjoying each other's company.
 His wife would brush off the alleged affair saying that there was nothing to it and when she had first heard of it some time back, they'd dealt with it.

-Jah Prayzah is married to Rufaro Chiworeso with whom he has a son, Mukudzeyi Junior.
+Jah Prayzah is married to Rufaro Chiworeso with whom he has a son, Mukudzeyi Junior and three daughters Keanna, Kayla and Kelly.

 - Robert Mukandiwa, About Us, Jah Prayzah Official Website, Retrieved:16 March 2014